dav-anderson/ramp_template/README.md

 ### Configuring App Icons

 In order to configure icons, each file must be named "android_iconXX.png" where "XX" refers to the resolution of the icon.
 The file must be placed within the  `assets/icons/` directory.
 The required dimensions are as follows.
 Icons are handled automatically by the makefile.
+Sample icons have been provided.

 `android_icon48.png` = 48 x 48